Balloon printing for kids is a fun process art activity. Use a balloon to stamp paint onto paper and watch the colors blend!

 Continue with more colors to make patterns.

-Cut out designs to make greeting cards, gift bags, wrapping paper, wall hangings and homemade party decorations,
+Once you have lots of prints, you may be wondering what to do with all of your artwork!
+Process art lends itself to being reused in lots of fun ways.
+Cut out designs to make greeting cards, gift bags, wrapping paper, wall hangings and homemade party decorations.

 And remember, by reusing your child’s artwork you are celebrating their creativity and teaching ways to reuse.

-How to Make Simple Glitter Leaves for Kids
+- How to Do Mandala Printmaking for Kids